Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/README.md

 int main(void) {

-    DDRD = 0b11111100; //  Setting Bit to 1 sets the Pin to Output
+    DDRD = 0b01000000; //  Setting Bit to 1 sets the Pin to Output

+    /*
+      Toggling PIN 6 on/off
+    */
     for(;;)
     {